process

 Payload

-The message may contain the CPP, have an S3 URl for a payload, be a Batch message containing a url link to a CPP, or notification from an SNS topic that contains a CPP.
+The message may contain the Cirrus Payload, have an S3 URL for a payload, be a Batch message containing a url link to a Cirrus Payload, or notification from an SNS topic that contains a Cirrus Payload.

 Workflow Kick Off

-then trigger AWS Step Function execution of predefined cirrus tasks and
+inputs and to then trigger AWS Step Function execution of predefined

-workflows.
-Payloads are also stored in the cirrus deployment S3 bucket.
+cirrus tasks and workflows.
+Payloads are also stored in the cirrus

 State Management

-lambda also updates the state table when workflows are initiated
+The process lambda also updates the state table when workflows are

-or fail to be initiated.
-This is intended to prevent duplicate workflows
+initiated or fail to be initiated.
+This is intended to prevent duplicate

 CLI